allenporter/home-assistant-ring-keypad/README.md

 # home-assistant-ring-keypad

-A Home Assistant custom component for the ZWave Ring Keypad.
+A Home Assistant custom component for the Z-Wave Ring Keypad.

 This implements a helper that makes the Ring Keypad Z-Wave device appear with a couple more user friendly components that a raw Z-Wave device.
 The Ring Keypad device does not expose the current state over Z-Wave and therefore it must always be used as a follower, where the state is another system.

+This is based on the work of [@ImSorryButWho](https://github.com/ImSorryButWho) who documented the keypad and [blueprint](https://community.home-assistant.io/t/synchronize-ring-alarm-keypad-v2-with-alarmo/349461).
+However, this is an alternative implementation that works with well behaving alarm integrations have proper error handling and are well tested (not Alarmo).

 ## Event Entity